leonardocerliani/machines_setup/VM_Ubuntu_22.04_VirtualBox.md

 If you use ubuntu/gnome, **remove animations** :
 `Settings >> Accessibility >> Disable Animations`

+## Shell
+Use `bash` in scripts to be POSIX compliant.
+However for navigating from the shell it might be handy to use `fish`.
+Eventually, you want to setup a `zsh` environment which has the options of `fish`, e.g. by using Oh My Zsh.

 ## Software to install
 - [kinto.sh](kinto.sh) (install using Ubuntu on Xorg)